 The consumption of meat and especially beef is one of the worst climate killers.
 While I don’t want to point fingers at anyone who eats meat (I occasionally do it myself), it might be worth considering cutting down or stopping completely.

 According to FAO (Food and Agriculture Organization of the United Nations), livestock accounts for 14,5 % of global carbon emissions where cattle make up for around two-thirds of this.
 If you cut down your weekly 200 grams beef steak you can save the planet of up to 210 kilos of greenhouse gases, which in a year is equivalent to the emission from 2,3 ordinary cars driven for 365 days!

 Reducing our meat consumption is the number one way in which we as single individuals can have a positive impact on the environment.

 14/ Drink water from the tap when possible

-Many places around the world the water from the tap is so clean that you can drink it.
+In many places around the world the water from the tap is so clean that you can drink it.
 It’s an easy way to use less plastic and save a few bucks.
 In addition, it’s said that tap water often is of better quality than bottled water.

 15/ Use reef safe sunscreen

 It’s not long ago scientists realised that regular sunscreen causes serious harms to the corals on our reefs around the world.
 In regular sunscreen, there are some chemicals that can awaken coral viruses, which in most cases end fatally.